 - Easy Chicken Vegetable Curry

 Transform a can of diced tomatoes into this velvety chicken with spinach and tomatoes.
-Tender chicken coated in buttery tomato sauce with spinach, garlic, and basil.
+Tender chicken coated in buttery tomato sauce with spinach, garlic, and parsley.
 So easy and so good!

 - 3–4 Tbsp. olive oil, divided